Semiclassical expansion for exactly solvable differential operators: Technical results

-Assume now that $z_1=z_2$ and $[\phi]_{z_1}\neq [\psi]_{z_1} $ and take $(\Phi, \Omega_{\nu})\in [\phi]_{z_1}$ and $(\Psi, \Omega_{\nu})\in [\psi]_{z_1}$.
-By \eqref{im0} one has that $\Phi(z_1)\neq \Psi(z_1)$, i.e. $\mathcal{F}(z_1,\phi(z_1)) \neq \mathcal{F}(z_2,\psi(z_2))$.
+Assume now that $p_1=p_2$ and $[\phi]_{p_1}\neq [\psi]_{p_1} $ and take $(\Phi, \Omega_{\nu})\in [\phi]_{p_1}$ and $(\Psi, \Omega_{\nu})\in [\psi]_{p_1}$.
+By \eqref{im0} one has that $\Phi(p_1)\neq \Psi(p_1)$, i.e. $\mathcal{F}(p_1,\phi(p_1)) \neq \mathcal{F}(p_2,\psi(p_2))$.
 Therefore, we conclude that $\mathcal{F}$ is an injective map.

-Now, using the open mapping theorem between complex manifolds, we have that $\mathcal{F}$ is an open map, see \cite[Th.6.14 p.238]{conw84}.
-Hence, $\mathcal{F}$ is an injective open map and therefore $\mathcal{F}$ is a homeomorphism between $\Omega\times \mathcal{R}$ and $B$.
+Now, the openness of non-constant holomorphic maps between Riemann surfaces implies that $\mathcal{F}$ is an open map, see \cite[Th.6.14 p.238]{conw84}.
+Hence, $\mathcal{F}$ is an injective open map and therefore $\mathcal{F}$ is a homeomorphism between $ \mathcal{R}$ and $B$.

 We prove now that $B=\mathfrak{B}$.
 Let $\tau$ be a Jordan arc as in \eqref{Bsets} and suppose that $a\in B$.
-Then there exists $(z,[\phi]_z)\in \Omega\times \mathcal{F} $ such that $a=\phi(z)$.
+Then there exists $(z,[\phi]_z)\in \mathcal{R} $ such that $a=\mathcal{F}(z,[\phi]_z)=\phi(z)$.
 On the one hand, assume that $z\in \Omega_{\tau}$.
 Picking $(\Phi, \Omega_\tau)\in [\phi]_{z}$ and using \eqref{germ} one has

-for some $k\in \ZZ$.
-Therefore by \eqref{Bsets}, we get $a\in \mathcal{B}_k$.
-On the other hand, if $z\in \tau\setminus \{\omega\}$, let $(z_n)\subset \tau^+$ be a sequence converging to $z$ and pick $(\Phi, \Omega_\tau)\in [\phi]_{z}$.
+for some $j\in \ZZ$.
+Therefore by \eqref{Bsets}, we get $a\in \mathfrak{B}_j$.
+On the other hand, if $z\in \tau\setminus \{\omega\}$, let $(p_n)\subset \tau^+$ be a sequence converging to $z$ and pick $(\Phi, \Omega_\tau)\in [\phi]_{z}$.
 By \eqref{germ} one has